paser-group/ICPColocation/SELF_NOTES.md

 `$auth_password` called in `class aodh::auth (){}` and later used as `'service_credentials/password' : value => $auth_password, secret => true;` in `aodh_config {}`

+> TODO.
+Need to be handled by TaintPup

 #### Repository-19